Walk 1241 - printer friendly version

 Postcode CA10 2NF (approx. location only)

-A walk of contrasts exploring the northernmost section of the High Street range.
+A Lake District circular walk of contrasts exploring the northernmost section of the High Street range.
 The first section is pleasant low level walking with limited views across Ullswater and to the crags of Bonscale Pike.
 The route changes in character as you follow the High Street ridge before dropping down for a pleasant walk through Fusedale.

 The walk starts at the new Martindale Church (Grid ref.
 NY435191) where limited parking is available and it is worth remembering that on busy days you may have to seek out another spot to park.
 From the parking area head south keeping the church on your left crossing an area of rough pasture to locate a clear track that descends northeast into Howtown.
 Stay on this track passing Mellguards where the route swings north.